roboserg/youtube-tab-sorter/README.md

 3. The extension will:
    - Pause any currently playing videos
    - Sort your YouTube tabs by video duration (shortest first)
+   - Group all YouTube tabs into a red tab group labeled "YT"
 4. You can resume video playback after sorting is complete